fblamanna/TheConcertsTracker/README.md

+# The Concerts Tracker
-# Get concerts information for artists and bands from setlist.fm database
+## Get concerts information from setlist.fm database

 This Python script returns a .csv file with all information about the concerts for a single band or artist, available on the [setlist.fm](http://www.setlist.fm/) website.
 You need to apply for a **setlist.fm API key** to download data and use them; they are free for non-commercial projects.
 You can get it [here](http://api.setlist.fm/docs/index.html).
 Please read the [API Terms of Use](http://www.setlist.fm/help/terms) carefully.